Can I remortgage my home if I own it outright?

-Can you remortgage with the same lender?
+Can I remortgage my home with the same lender?

 Yes – they will most likely offer you a variety of retention schemes.
 We are able to compare these with the rest of the market to get you the best deal available.

-Can I remortgage during a fixed term?
+Can I remortgage my home during a fixed term?

 You can remortgage during a fixed term however this may not be the best solution.
 You may incur an early repayment charge by doing so and therefore options such as further advances may be the best fit instead – we are here to establish the best option to fit your circumstances.

-Can I remortgage before my deal ends?
+Can I remortgage my home before my deal ends?